Twigonometry/Cybersecurity-Notes/Cheat Sheets/Enumeration/Reconnaisance.md

 ## Autorecon

 This tool performs a number of automated scans.
-It starts with an nmap scan, and uses the results from that to launch a number of other scans, such as directory discovery with `gobuster`.
+It starts with an `nmap` scan, and uses the results from that to launch a number of other scans, such as directory discovery with [[Gobuster]].

 Download the tool from the [Git Repository](https://github.com/Tib3rius/AutoRecon), where you can also see a whole host of extra usage details.